 - Ensures nothing breaks what’s already working

 Unlike upgrading on-premise systems once or twice a year, evergreen IT keeps you ahead of constant change and mitigates your exposure to risk.
-Gone are the days or weeks or months you need to commit personnel in testing and deploying.
+Gone are the days, weeks, or months you need to commit personnel in testing and deploying.
 That’s especially valuable with labor shortages today and in the future.

-Standardized secured finance software with an open finance platform mitigates risk
+Standardized secured finance software with Solifi’s Open Finance Platform mitigates risk

-A growing trend in the secured lender space is moving away from customized software to a standardized platform.
-Modernizing secured finance technology with an open finance platform can solve many of the pain points, delays, and risks associated with legacy, customized solutions.
+A growing trend in the secured lender space is moving away from customized software to a standardized solution.
+Modernizing secured finance technology can solve many of the pain points, delays, and risks associated with legacy, customized solutions.

 Rapid changes in the industry, technology, business models, and customer behavior place critical demands on your IT resources and your legacy technology.
-Moving to a SaaS-based open finance platform helps ensure your business remains competitive and reliable.
+Moving to a SaaS Open Finance Platform helps ensure your business remains competitive and reliable.

-Like building a house, an open finance platform serves as a foundation for secured finance lenders.
+Like building a house, our Open Finance Platform serves as a foundation for secured finance lenders.
 You can run business applications on it in a smooth, secure, and scalable fashion, which will streamline your processes.

 Increased efficiencies help minimize your labor-shortage worries, human errors that occur in manual steps, and concerns about the security of your sensitive data.
-Trusted by the world’s largest banks and financial organizations as well as startups, an open finance platform consistently meets AICPA standards for System and Organization Controls (SOC) 1 and SOC 2 Type II guidelines.
+Trusted by the world’s largest banks and financial organizations, as well as startups, our Open Finance Platform consistently meets AICPA standards for System and Organization Controls (SOC) 1 and SOC 2 Type II guidelines.
 This means we are delivering continuous assurance that your data – and your customer’s data – is always kept safe and secure.

 Read our related blog post: What is SOC and why is it important for cloud computing?